-A certain number of additional superscript and subscript characters are needed for round-trip conversions to other standards and legacy code pages.
+A certain number of additional superscript and subscript characters are needed for roundtrip conversions to other standards and legacy code pages.
 Most such characters are encoded in this block and are considered compatibility characters.

 Parsing of Superscript and Subscript Digits.
-In the Unicode Character Database, superscript and subscript digits have not been given the General\Category property value Decimal\Number (gc=Nd), so as to prevent expressions like 2 from being interpreted like 23 by simplistic parsers.
+In the Unicode Character Database, superscript and subscript digits have not been given the General_Category property value Decimal_Number (gc=Nd), so as to prevent expressions like 23 from being interpreted like 23 by simplistic parsers.
 This should not be construed as preventing more sophisticated numeric parsers, such as general mathematical expression parsers, from correctly identifying these compatibility superscript and subscript characters as digits and interpreting them appropriately.
+See also the discussion of digits in Section 15.3, Numerals.